Russia to boycott Eurovision song contest due to Ukraine row

-Ukraine said Russian singer Yulia Samoylova could not travel to Kiev for the competition next month because she had performed in Crimea after the region was annexed by Russia.
+Ukraine said Russian singer Yulia Samoylova could not travel to Kiev for the competition because she had performed in Crimea after the region was annexed by Russia.

 Russia's Channel One, the state broadcaster that transmits the contest to large Russian audiences, said organisers had offered the option of sending a different contestant or of having Samoylova perform via video link from Moscow.